langurmonkey/gaiasky/README.md

 Run `gaiasky -h` or `man gaiasky` to find out about how to launch Gaia Sky and what arguments are accepted.

-If running with gradle, you can add arguments using the gradle `--args` flag, like this:
+If running directly with gradle, you can add arguments using the gradle `--args` flag, like this:

 ```
 gradlew core:run --args='-h'